 - Performing periodical Backflushing and thus alignment with production planning

-- Extending materials to correct SAP Sales Area in support of correct reporting
+- Extending materials to the correct SAP Sales Area in support of correct reporting

 - Properly classifying materials for reporting purposes